maxim2266/web-share/README.md

 environment variable.

 ### Usage
-The most basic usage is just to `cd` to a directory and type `web-share`.
-This will start an HTTP file server, listening on `localhost`, port 8080.
-Directing the browser to `http://<your-IP>:8080` will list all files in the directory.
+The most basic usage is just to `cd` to a directory and type `web-share -i lo`.
+This will start an HTTP file server, listening on `127.0.0.1:8080`.
+Directing the browser to `http://127.0.0.1:8080` will list all files in the directory.
+On Linux all the available network interfaces can be found using `ip address` command.

 Command line options:
 ```sh